Life in a Changing Climate

 Teaching and Learning Strategy

-2 hours group preparation sesssion supported by module co-ordinator and Graduate Teaching assistant, followed two weeks later by a 2 hour assessed group debate session (each group debate is no longer than 25 minutes).
-Module co-ordinator available for group or indivirual meetings by appointment in between the preparation session and the debates.
+2 hours group preparation sesssion supported by the module co-ordinator and Graduate Teaching assistant, followed by a "clinic" to work together and seek further help from the teaching team, then by a 2 hour assessed group debate session (each group debate is no longer than 25 minutes).
+Module co-ordinator is also available for group or indivirual meetings by appointment.

 Approximately 15 hours researching and writing the UNFCC COP report.

 Revision & feedback sessions to A) prepare for assignments B) review and discuss assignments, C) prepare for exams.
-Interactive sessions.
+These will be interactive sessions.

 - Literacy - Proficiency in reading and writing through a variety of media